thomascamminady/DataVisJune/README.md

 Visualizations for the Reddit DataViz Challenge June.
 Data from: https://www.kaggle.com/henosergoyan/happiness/data

+More visualizations can be found at: https://www.camminady.org

+### What to do?
 Either use the Jupyter Notebook or run

 ```shell
 python main.py
 ```

-This will produce the following images for 2015, 2016 and 2017:
+This will produce the following images for 2015, 2016 and 2017.

 ### 2015